paul-linked/Word-Display-Program/README.md

 ### Windows

 1. Make sure you have Python installed on your computer.
 If not, download and install the latest version of Python from the official website (https://www.python.org).
-2. Download the Word Display Program from the GitHub repository: [Word Display Program](https://github.com/your_username/word-display-program).
+2. Download the Word Display Program from the GitHub repository: [Word Display Program](https://github.com/paul-linked/Word-Display-Program).
-3. Extract the downloaded ZIP file to a convenient location on your computer.
+3. Extract the downloaded ZIP file to a convenient location on your computer for example your desktop folder.
 4. Open the extracted folder and locate the file named `main.py`.
 5. Open a command prompt by pressing `Win + R` and typing `cmd`, then press Enter.
 6. Use the `cd` command to navigate to the folder where you extracted the program.
 For example, if you extracted it to your desktop, you can use the command: `cd C:\Users\YourUsername\Desktop\word-display-program'